 1. You have a strong need to want to ‘fix’ your partner

 The only way to know or test if this is happening to you is to watch out for the following:

-- You have a strong feeling that you lost yourself and in need of the approval of your partner to feel whole.
+You have a strong feeling that you lost yourself and need your partner’s approval to feel whole.

 When you notice the above becoming your daily life, it should ring a bell in your mind as to codependency.